Xokra/dotfiles/projects/learning/js/learn.md

 JS String Search:
 JavaScript String indexOf():
 let text = "Please locate where 'locate' occurs!";
-let index = text.indexOf("locate"); returns the index (position) of the first occurence of a string in a string, or it returns -1 if the string is not fonud: it will show 7 let index = texi. indexOf("locate", 15); it will show 21
+let index = text.indexOf("locate"); returns the index (position) of the first occurence of a string in a string, or it returns -1 if the string is not found: it will show 7 let index = texi. indexOf("locate", 15); it will show 21